groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/basic-comparison/java-document-comparison-groupdocs-comparison/_index.md

                 .build());
 ```

-**Performance Note**: Calculating coordinates takes more processing power, especially with large documents.
-Only enable this when you actually need the coordinate data.

-Now you can extract and work with the change information:
+Extract and work with the change information:

 ```java
 ChangeInfo[] changes = comparer.getChanges();